All the Questions for Teachers to Ask at a New School

 What are rules about snow and ice?

-Do I have access to the gym or other area for indoor recess, or is it in your room?
+Do I have access to the gym or other area for indoor recess, or is it in my room?

 (If you will have indoor recess in your room, make sure you have plenty of board games and ask for donations from parents if you don’t.)